KevGary/kevgary.github.io/_posts/2015-12-22-http-angularjs-demo.markdown

   }
 });
 {% endhighlight %}
 Awesome!
 We now have a http factory with a GET method to the reddit API we can use in any controller, as many times as we want.
-This is a far superior approach than writing out the same AJAX calls everytime we want to use one.
+This is a far superior approach than writing out the same HTTP calls everytime we want to use one.

 Now, lets add a text input to the view above our search button and search reddit for whatever the user wants:
 {% highlight html %}